Trea Turner: Draft and minor leagues

-Aaron Fitt of Baseball America considered Turner a likely first round choice in the 2014 MLB draft.
+Aaron Fitt of Baseball America considered Turner a likely first-round choice in the 2014 MLB draft.
 The San Diego Padres selected Turner in the first round, with the 13th overall selection.
 He signed on June 13, receiving a $2.9 million signing bonus.
 He made his professional debut three days later with the Eugene Emeralds of the Class A-Short Season Northwest League.
 After he batted .228 in 26 games for Eugene, the Padres promoted him to the Fort Wayne TinCaps of the Class A Midwest League, where he batted .369 in 46 games.
 The Padres assigned him to play for the Surprise Saguaros of the Arizona Fall League after the regular season.

-On December 19, 2014, the Padres reportedly agreed to trade Turner to the Washington Nationals as a player to be named later as part of a three-team trade, in which the Padres traded Jake Bauers, Burch Smith, and René Rivera to the Tampa Bay Rays and Joe Ross to Washington, and Washington traded Steven Souza and Travis Ott to Tampa Bay, and Tampa traded Wil Myers to San Diego.
-This unusual arrangement was a result of Turner being ineligible to be traded before mid-June because of MLB rules that prevent players to be traded within a year of their being drafted.
-Turner's agent, Jeff Berry, stated to the media that it was an unfair process to force him to play half the season for a team that traded him and had no further interest in promoting his development.
-He claimed he would be filing a grievance through the players' union.
+On December 19, 2014, the Padres agreed to trade Turner to the Washington Nationals as a player to be named later as part of a three-team trade, in which the Padres traded Jake Bauers, Burch Smith, and René Rivera to the Tampa Bay Rays and Joe Ross to Washington, Washington traded Steven Souza and Travis Ott to Tampa Bay, and Tampa traded Wil Myers to San Diego.
+Turner stayed with the Padres organization until mid-June 2015 because he was ineligible to be traded for a year after being drafted.

-Looking back years later, Turner had nothing but praise for the Padres, particularly noting the time he remained while everyone waited for the trade to become official.
-"Even after I got traded, the staff I had, Morgan Burkhart, those guys worked with me and helped me as much as anybody.
-I remember not feeling like I was on the outside, even though I was being traded.
-I appreciated that.
-That's something I'll never forget."

-In 2015, Turner reported to spring training with the Padres as a non-roster invitee, and the Padres assigned him to the San Antonio Missions of the Class AA Texas League.
+In 2015, Turner reported to spring training with the Padres as a non-roster invitee, The Padres assigned him to the San Antonio Missions of the Class AA Texas League.
 He hit .322 with five home runs and 35 RBIs with 11 stolen bases for San Antonio.
+Meanwhile, MLB changed its rules so that players can be traded in the year they are drafted after the World Series concludes.